Why Do French Colleagues Switch to English When You Speak French?

 Can the training be tailored to my specific industry?

-Absolutely.
+Yes.
 Every programme at Real French is built around the individual.
-If you work in finance, law, technology, diplomacy, or any other sector, Bernard will structure your 30 hours of personalized instruction around the vocabulary, register, and professional situations you actually face.
-Bring your real presentation slides, your real contract language, your real meeting agendas—these become your training materials.
+Whatever your sector (finance, law, technology, diplomacy, something else), Bernard will structure your 30 hours of personalized instruction around the vocabulary, register, and situations you actually face.
+Bring your real presentation slides, your real contract language, your real meeting agendas.
+These become your training materials.

 What if I’m a complete beginner?